Track Layouts, Layered Path Decompositions, and Leveled Planarity: Special classes of graphs

 \subsection{Dual graphs of monotone curves}

-\begin{theorem} Let $A$ be a collection of finitely many $x$-monotone curves in the plane, whose projections onto the $x$-axis cover the entire axis, such that any two curves intersect at finitely many crossing points.
-Then the dual graph of the arrangement of the curves in $A$ has a planar breadth first layering. \end{theorem}
+\begin{theorem} Let $A$ be a collection of finitely many $x$-monotone curves in the plane, such that any two curves intersect at finitely many crossing points, and the projection of $\bigcup A$ onto the $x$-axis covers the entire axis.
+Then the dual graph of the arrangement of the curves in $A$ is leveled planar, and there is a breadth first layering that gives a leveled planar drawing. \end{theorem}

 \begin{proof} Each vertex of the dual graph corresponds to a connected component of the complement of $\bigcup A$; we call this the \emph{region} of the vertex.
 We may assign each vertex to a layer according to the number of curves in $A$ that pass above it; this is a breadth first layering starting from the vertex corresponding to the topmost (unbounded upward) connected component.
 No two vertices in the same layer have regions that project to overlapping subsets of the $x$-axis, so we may order the vertices within each layer according to the left-to-right ordering of these projections.
 This ordering is compatible with the planar embedding of the dual graph given by placing a representative point within each region and connecting each two adjacent regions by a curve crossing their shared boundary. \end{proof}